renesas/ra-fsp-examples/example_projects/fpb_ra8e1/ceu/ceu_fpb_ra8e1_ep/readme.txt

 	Enter any key to choose QVGA (320 x 240) format and store the image in SRAM.
 	The captured image can be viewed in e2studio using the 'image viewer'.

+	Note: For the FPB-RA8E1 board, the Example Project is tested using e² studio by default.

 2. Hardware Requirements:
      	Supported RA Boards: EK-RA8D1, FPB-RA8E1.
 	1 x Renesas RA Board.